changliao1025/pyflowline/paper.md

 # Summary

-Computational hydrologic simulation often requires high quality river network information as inputs.
-Preparation of river network information can be challenging, especially if the hydrology model is based on unstructured mesh.
-In this study, we develope a Python package to automate river network preparation.
+Spatial-distributed hydrologic models often requires high quality river network information as inputs.
+Preparation of river network information can be challenging, especially when unstructured meshes are used.
+To resolve this challenge, we develope a Python package to automate river network generation.
 It resolves issues including disconnected river, braided network.
 It also produces spatially-distributed cell-to-cell topology information, which can be used for precise river routing.
 The package supports various mesh types including traditional projected coordinate system, geographic coordinate system and unstructured mesh.

 # Statement of need